 My name is Toni Densem and I am delighted to be the kaiako in Room 1, teaching Years 0–4.

-I have been teaching since 2004 in a range of schools and year levels.
-I am extremely passionate about Structured Literacy, Inquiry learning which encompasses all curriculum areas and supporting students to reach their full potential.
+I have been teaching since 2004 across a range of schools and year levels.
+I am extremely passionate about Structured Literacy, inquiry learning that weaves across all curriculum areas, and supporting students to reach their full potential.

 Ngā mihi nui